 - If you use a mobility device

 - If you will have a companion/guest or a Personal Care Attendant (PCA) accompanying you on your trip and their mobility device (if applicable)

-- If you require special assistance, the driver is able to assist to or from the vehicle to the door, with up to two (2) packages or grocery bags that are no more than 20 pounds each.
+- If you require special assistance, the driver can assist from the vehicle to the door, with up to two packages or grocery bags that are no less than 20 pounds each

 Taking Your Trip